ejconlon/ingestbot/README.md

 ## CI

-This repo is setup to use Github Actions for CI.
+This repo is setup to use either Github Actions or AWS CodePipeline for CI.

+### Using Github Actions

 The workflows are in `.github/workflows` - those with the `root-` prefix are triggered on branch pushes and those with the `sub-` prefix are reusable workflows triggered by those roots.

 The `root-integrate` workflow is run on every pull request and every merge to `master`.
 It basically runs `make build test` in each component subdirectory.

-You can use `./scripts/push_deploy.sh dev` to trigger a CI deployment workflow (`root-deploy-dev`) through a push to the `deploy-dev` branch.
+You can use `./scripts/push_deploy.sh gh dev` to trigger a CI deployment workflow (`root-deploy-dev`) through a push to the `deploy-gh-dev` branch.
 Note that in this repository setup there is an environment with the appropriate AWS credentials to make this happen (specifically, `AWS_{REGION,ACCESS_KEY_ID,SECRET_ACCESS_KEY}`).
 The access key id and secret were obtained by first manually creating the CI user:

-    IBOT_ENV=dev cdk deploy CiStack
+    IBOT_ENV=dev cdk deploy -e CiStack

 Then querying Secrets Manager for the key from the description and the secret from the value: